-24Assuming that the pre-conscription wages of veterans and non-veterans are equal, a model with pre-conscription wages as a control variable will yield the most efficient estimate of the veteran effect (i.e., the estimate with the smallest standard error).
+&lt;sup>24 Assuming that the pre-conscription wages of veterans and nonveterans are equal, a model with pre-conscription wages as a control variable will yield the most efficient estimate of the veteran effect (i.e., the estimate with the smallest standard error).

-values of the differencing factor is illustrated in Figure 5a, where we plot the estimated enlistment effect for 2002-2009 against various values for the quasi-differencing factor, ranging from 0 to 3, as well as the pointwise 95% confidence intervals.
+The stability of the estimates across different values of the differencing factor is illustrated in Figure 5A, where we plot the estimated enlistment effect for 2002-2009 against various values for the quasi-differencing factor, ranging from 0 to 3, as well as the pointwise 95 percent confidence intervals.
 Though the estimates from higher values of the quasi-differencing factor are relatively imprecise, the point estimates are essentially invariant to the value of the quasi-differencing factor, reflecting the very small gap in pre-conscription wages between conscripts and non-conscripts who are observed with at least one wage in the 2002-2009 period.

 The middle and lower panels of Table 4 report a parallel series of models estimated for the subsets of men with lower or higher levels of education just prior to enlistment.
-As suggested by the wage profiles in Figure 3b, the average veteran effect for less educated men in the first decade after service is very close to zero.
-In the 2002-2009 period, however, the effect is around 4%, and is statistically significant at conventional levels for the models with $\psi_t \leq 1$.
-For the more educated subgroup the wage effects of conscription are never large or significant, and the estimates for 2002-2009 are very close to 0.
-The patterns of the estimated veteran effects on mid-career wages for different values of the quasi-differencing factor are summarized in Figures 5b and 5c.
+As suggested by the wage profiles in Figure 3B, the average veteran effect for less-educated men in the first decade after service is very close to zero.
+In the 2002-2009 period, however, the effect is around 4 percent, and is statistically significant at conventional levels for the models with $\psi_t \leq 1$ .
+For the more educated subgroup, the wage effects of conscription are never large or significant, and the estimates for 2002-2009 are very close to zero.
+The patterns of the estimated veteran effects on mid-career wages for different values of the quasi-differencing factor are summarized in Figures 5B and 5C.
 As in the overall sample, the estimated wage effects are quite robust, reflecting the fact that enlistment status is nearly uncorrelated with pre-enlistment wages.

-Assuming that pre-conscription wages are orthogonal to enlistment status, the decision of which particular value of ψ_t to use in the estimation of post-conscription treatment effects can be based on efficiency considerations.
+Assuming that pre-conscription wages are orthogonal to enlistment status, the decision of which particular value of $\psi_t$ to use in the estimation of post-conscription treatment effects can be based on efficiency considerations.
 Under orthogonality between ability and enlistment status, a simple OLS regression on schooling, initial wages, and enlistment status provides the least-variance estimates.
-We therefore focus on this specification - i.e., the estimates presented in column 3 of Table 4 - as the basis for our "preferred" estimates.
+We therefore focus on this specification-i.e., the estimates presented in column 3 of Table 4-as the basis for our "preferred" estimates.

-Robustness Checks
+C. Robustness Checks

-Our analysis so far has focused on comparisons between two subgroups of men who we can easily classify as either conscripts or non-conscripts.
-In this section we consider the robustness of our conclusions to changes in the way that we define these two groups.
-The results are summarized in Table 5, where we show estimates of the pooled enlistment effect for ages 35-42 from specifications with different quasi-differencing factors, using alternative definitions of the conscripted and non-conscripted groups.
-We show results for the overall sample in panel (a); results for the low-education subgroup in panel (b);

-and results for the high-education subgroup in panel (c).
+Our analysis so far has focused on comparisons between two subgroups of men who we can easily classify as either conscripts or nonconscripts.
+In this section, we consider the robustness of our conclusions to changes in the way that we define these two groups.
+The results are summarized in Table 5, where we show estimates of the pooled enlistment effect for ages 35-42 from specifications with different quasi-differencing factors, using alternative definitions of the conscripted and nonconscripted groups.
+We show results for the overall sample in panel A, results for the low-education subgroup in panel B, and results for the high-education subgroup in panel C.